M/I Homes, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityM/I Homes builds and sells single-family homes and townhouses across Ohio, Indiana, Illinois, Minnesota, Michigan, Florida, Texas, North Carolina, and Tennessee.High
+Business qualityM/I Homes builds and sells single-family homes and attached townhomes across Ohio, Indiana, Illinois, Minnesota, Michigan, Florida, Texas, North Carolina, and Tennessee, with a Q2 2026 pre-tax margin of 10%, a return on equity of 10%, and record second quarter new contracts of 2,387.Medium-high

-MoatMoat comes from regional land positions, local market knowledge, a 50-year brand in the Midwest, and a vertically integrated model with in-house mortgage and title services.Medium
+MoatMoat comes from regional land positions, local market knowledge, a 50-year brand in the Midwest, a vertically integrated model with in-house mortgage and title services that captured 96% of MHO business in Q2 2026, and a land position of about 49,000 owned and controlled lots near a five-year supply.Medium

 ManagementRobert Schottenstein has led the company for decades, and the founding family remains involved.
-Capital allocation is conservative, with low debt and controlled land spending.Medium-high
+Capital allocation is conservative, with homebuilding debt-to-capital of 18%, no borrowings under the $900 million credit facility, a $50 million second quarter buyback, and $120 million left under the current authorization.Medium-high

-Risk levelKey risks include mortgage rate sensitivity, rising sales incentives, regional housing supply in Florida and Texas, cancellation rates, and lower trading liquidity compared to large-cap builders.Medium-high
+Risk levelKey risks include mortgage rate sensitivity with 30-year rates near 7%, persistent mortgage rate buydowns and incentives, regional housing supply and affordability in Florida and Texas, cancellation rates, and lower trading liquidity compared to large-cap builders.Medium-high

-AI confidenceHigh for descriptive facts and audited financial math.
+AI confidenceHigh for descriptive facts and audited financial math that matched across StockAnalysis.com, SEC EDGAR XBRL, and the Q2 2026 earnings release.
 Lower for price outcomes because homebuilder results respond quickly to rate and sentiment changes.High data confidence

 Investment certaintyMedium-low certainty.
-MHO offers a solid regional homebuilding business at a reasonable valuation, but the macro backdrop and cyclical sensitivity demand a margin of safety.Medium-low
+MHO offers a solid regional homebuilding business with record order momentum and a very strong balance sheet at a reasonable valuation, but the macro backdrop and cyclical sensitivity demand a margin of safety.Medium-low

 MHO AI stock forecast